 An advanced survey of the major trends in American politics, foreign policy, and society, from the Second World War to the present.
 [H].
-Prerequisite: HIS 102, 201, or 202.

 HIS 470.
 Historical Internship.
 3.

 An internship with a gallery, historic site, museum, house museum, research facility, or other appropriate organization.
 [H].